 Similarly, the odds on the Calder contenders will also frequently change.
 Recognizing when a player is about to trend upwardly and thus, cause his NHL Rookie of the Year odds to shorten, is a key to successful Calder Trophy betting.

-It's always difficult to know who'll win the Calder Trophy each year, as there are normally so many great candidates.
-This year, it's Kirill Kaprizov who leads the charge in the eyes of the bookmakers at 3.00.
+It’s always difficult to know who’ll win the Calder Trophy each year, as there are normally so many great candidates.
+This year, it’s Cole Caufield of the Montreal Canadiens who leads the charge in the eyes of the bookmakers at 4.00.
 The young Russian has impressed throughout his professional playing career, but will now have to prove it on the big stage.

-Following soon after that is the 25-year old Rangers goaltender Igor Shesterkin, who was selected in the fourth round of the NHL Draft back in 2014.
-The NHL Rookie of the Year odds has Shesterkin at 6.00 to win it, alongside Canadian hopeful Alexis Lafreniere also at 6.00.
+Following soon after that is the 20-year old Ducks player Trevor Zegras.
+The NHL Rookie of the Year odds has Zegras at 6.00 to win it, with the United States hopeful Spencer Knight behind him at 10.00.

-While the young Canadian hasn't made the impact many thought he would this season, it's not something to worry about as he's only 19-years old and has a long way to go yet.
+While the young American is ready to make an impact for the Canadiens, giving other teams something to worry about as he’s only 20-years old and has a long way to go yet.
 While the odds may reflect this, the season is long and a lot can change quickly.

 Follow the evolving Calder Trophy odds all season long at any of our partner sportsbooks in order to assess who among these first-year performers will be the best player among the NHL rookies.